 Public Input Opportunities

-During the spring, these included an online survey, a series of initial public meetings, information booths and feedback opportunities at special events, and Meetings in a Box available to the public designed to offer any group of citizens the tools they need to host their own meeting on this issue with their neighbors, friends, HOA or civic organizations, etc. and share critical feedback from that meeting with the city.
+During the spring of 2018, these included an online survey, a series of initial public meetings, information booths and feedback opportunities at special events, and Meetings in a Box available to the public designed to offer any group of citizens the tools they need to host their own meeting on this issue with their neighbors, friends, HOA or civic organizations, etc. and share critical feedback from that meeting with the city.